CalebCurry/site/index.md

 ### Web Developer
 The secondary role I am looking for is a web developer.
 This is what I have the most experience in and believe I have a good understanding of the full stack.
 From databases and backends to presenting things on a webpage, I can do it.

+### Devrel (Developer Relations)
+Need an engineer who can also build a community?
+I'm well versed in simplifying technical content and helping people succeed in an ecosystem.
+I'm familiar with markdown documentation, video tutorials, Discord management,and software development.

 ## I'm Currently Working on...

 ### YouTube